 QMediaPlayer C++ class, or the MediaPlayer QML type.
 The

 QMediaPlayer class and associated QML types are also capable of playing video , if required.
-The audio formats that the player supports depends on:

 The media player needs to be connected to a